prithika-pallavi/Blood-Brain-Barrier/README.md

 * BBB permeability prediction
 * Computational chemistry research

+---

+---

-##ALSO CAN USE EXTRA DATA FROM GIVEN EXCEL SHEET NAMED DATA
+## ALSO CAN USE EXTRA DATA FROM GIVEN EXCEL SHEET NAMED DATA

 ---